 Food Writer & Editor

 A longtime editor for Zagat, I worked as a senior editor for five years directing restaurant guides for cities including Los Angeles, San Francisco and New Orleans, and later served as a freelance contributor, editing the site’s blogs and reviews on a project basis.
 Before joining Zagat, I was the nightlife editor for Citysearch and wrote about restaurants and bars for New York Magazine.
 I've contributed to publications such as Extra Crispy and Bon Appétit as well.

 Here's a selection of my work on food, restaurants and nightlife:

 My pieces on pop culture, literature and the arts have included critical essays for The New York Times, humorous charts for Entertainment Weekly, theater reviews for New York Magazine and an in-depth biographical profile for Tin House.
 Here are some of them:

-Out of a deep affection for the handmade shop signs that once marked my neighborhood of Williamsburg, Brooklyn, I conceived and curated an exhibition about them for the City Reliquary museum in 2010.
+Out of a deep affection for the handmade shop signs that once marked my neighborhood of Williamsburg, Brooklyn, I curated an exhibition about them for the City Reliquary museum in 2010.
 In addition to conducting research through neighborhood organizations, newspapers and the New York Municipal Archives, I obtained vintage signs, photos and sculptural pieces.
 I wrote the complete text for the exhibit, which was later picked up to run for several months at the Manhattan gallery Partners & Spade.

 The idea for Menu Mash-Up sprang from a love of food, as well as a desire to work in the tactile medium of board games.
 I first designed the prototype using handwritten playing cards and tested it out with friends and family.
 (It was a hit!)
 After refining the game for several months, I sent a proposal to Chronicle Books, who picked it up for publication.